Nursing Q&A Logo

 QAA Logo

-What is the priority nursing action for a patient with a sudden drop in blood pressure?
+What is the nurse's priority action for a patient experiencing a transfusion reaction?

-In the event of a sudden drop in blood pressure, the priority nursing action is to ensure patient safety and stabilize their condition.
-This involves quickly assessing the patient's vital signs and im…
+In the event of a transfusion reaction, the nurse's priority is to ensure patient safety by immediately stopping the transfusion and assessing the patient's vital signs.
+This action helps prevent furt…

 Read More →